On this page:

 The Department of Public Safety is located at 51 W. Stevens Street.
 They are open 24-hours a day, seven days a week and can be reached by dialing 6911 from any campus phone or 717-337-6911 from cell or off campus phones.
 Officers patrol on foot, bicycle and cruiser.
 Although DPS strives to provide a safe and secure environment on campus, responsibility for safety lies with the individual; no amount of service can offset irresponsible behavior.

 The common rooms of over 25 residence halls are equipped with College-provided large screen, internet connected smart-TVs.
 Each has the ability to view free internet program streams or connect to your service provider using your personal viewing account.
 Programming channels delivered by satellite are available in some campus viewing areas (e.g. College Union Building).
-Student owned streaming devices and smart television flat screens are welcome in the residence halls and must be connected to the wired network.
+Student-owned streaming devices and smart television flat screens are welcome in the residence halls and must be connected to the wired network.
 No wirelessly connected TVs are permitted.
+Please make sure that the television that you bring to campus has an Ethernet jack in the television for this reason.
 Students must register these devices and they must be secure and compatible with the campus network.
-Students can also watch or display content from their laptop by connecting it to a College or personally owned smart-TV using an HDMI cable.
+Students can also watch or display content from their laptop by connecting it to a College or personally-owned smart-TV using an HDMI cable.

 The College Post Office, located in the College Union Building, provides postal services as a contract substation of the Gettysburg branch of the U.S. Post Office.
 Students receive mail Monday through Saturday.
 Deliveries from UPS and FedEx are also received by the post office.
 Notices are emailed to students’ Gettysburg e-mail account when mail is being held for a student to pick up.
 Mail is only delivered to campus mailboxes, not individual residence halls.